Sciencethebird/CGI_Lab_Programming_HW/p13/README.md

             -   I think you know this property pretty well

 - How include "xxx.h" works
-    - remember in cherno's video, including header files are literally copy and paste the source file to target file
+    - remember in cherno's video, including header files are literally copying and pasting header files into target files.

 - How to use the variable in other file (`extern`)
     - like above, if you want to keep a var/func to a certain scope, you use `static`, but what if you want to use the variable in other scope/file?